 For example, we could select “Roles” as the main category to come up with our learning paths.
 In this case, we’ll have paths such as “Becoming a Product Manager,” “A day in the life of a Sales Manager” or “Customer Support Foundations.”

 Alternatively, we could select “Process” as the main category.
 In this case, we’ll have learning paths such as “Product Development Fundamentals,” “Understanding the delivery process” or “A day in the life of Support.”

 When working on your PLM learning structure, simplicity is a design principle worth following.
 While you want to deliver a highly personalized learning experience to your customers, having too many learning paths or courses leads to indecision, confusion, and lower satisfaction.
 That’s why I recommend that you keep your learning paths lean and focused.

-4. Analyse and map Learning content.
+4. Analyse and map learning content and IT documentation

 Now that you’ve got your learning paths in place, it’s time to go one step further and define your courses.
 At this stage, you’ll take the learning paths and think of the courses needed to achieve the customer learning goals.

 First of all, make an inventory of the existing documentation.
 Take each of the learning paths you’ve come up with and think about the courses you’ll need to achieve the learning goals you’ve set.

 Content mapping can be tricky, because you have to work backwards.